A

 Demand Patterns:

-• Industry Cycles: The utility industry is generally considered defensive, but is sensitive to changes in energy prices, demand, and regulatory cycles.
+• Industry Cycles: The utility industry is generally considered defensive, but capital expenditure cycles are long-term and influenced by regulatory approvals and infrastructure needs.

 Planning & Forecasting:

-• Inventory Management: Coal inventory at Labadie and Sioux energy centers was at targeted levels as of December 31, 2024.
+• Inventory Management: Coal inventory was near targeted levels at Labadie Energy Center and at targeted levels at Sioux Energy Center as of December 31, 2025.

 Regulatory Environment & Compliance